DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2012-09-14-cloud-does-not-solve-your-problem.markdown

 ---
 comments: true
 layout: post
-title: 'Cloud' does not solve your problem
+title: "'Cloud' does not solve your problem"
 tags:
 - Work
 - Sysadmin